zbo14/zachh.me/blog/TLS-hole-punching.md

 Each line in the above snippet corresponds to a step in the [3-way handshake](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Connection_establishment): SYN, SYN-ACK, and ACK.
 Alice performs the "active open" by initially sending the SYN.
 Bob performs the "passive open" by responding with the SYN-ACK.
 Alice completes connection establishment by sending the ACK.
 Nothing unusual here.

-What happens if Alice and Bob run our python code with no additional firewall rules? `tcpdump` yields a different packet capture:
+What happens if Alice and Bob run our python code with no additional firewall rules? `tcpdump` yields a different packet capture depicting the TCP simultaneous open:

 ```
 alice.54312 > bob.54312: Flags [S], seq 3435528952, win 64240, options [mss 1460,sackOK,TS val 3389124722 ecr 0,nop,wscale 7], length 0